beckyricha/alexa-gmail/MakeYourOwn.md

 As you review it, please keep in mind a few things I was trying to do, and remember that you hacksters are not the target audience ("advanced mode" is there for you, though).
 <ul>
-<li><p>The end goal is that users will not have to memorize a lot of steps or try to read from a list of instructions.
-This makes the skill more chatty than many people may prefer.</p></li>
+<li>The end goal is that users will not have to memorize a lot of steps or try to read from a list of instructions.
+This makes the skill more chatty than many people may prefer.</li>
-<li><p>I added a feature to say "wait" that just gives people a moment to think between commands, because it is not possible to adjust the Echo's timeout.</p></li>
+<li> added a feature to say "wait" that just gives people a moment to think between commands, because it is not possible to adjust the Echo's timeout.</li>
-<li><p>I added a feature "repeat that" to say again whatever was last said.</p></li>
+<li>I added a feature "repeat that" to say again whatever was last said.</li>
-<li><p>"Show me" will send whatever was last said to the app, for those who need to see it.
-This really matters if trying to read the message body, because very few messages are clearly readable.</p></li>
+<li>"Show me" will send whatever was last said to the app, for those who need to see it.
+This really matters if trying to read the message body, because very few messages are clearly readable.</li>
-<li><p>"Show me attachment x" will send small enough jpg and png images to an app card.</p></li>
+<li>"Show me attachment x" will send small enough jpg and png images to an app card.</li>
-<li><p>This does have PIN protection, but it gives you up to 5 tries before a lockout (3 seemed a mismatch to the target user community).
-My web site has a link to reset the PIN with your Google credentials.</p></li>
+<li>This does have PIN protection, but it gives you up to 5 tries before a lockout (3 seemed a mismatch to the target user community).
+My web site has a link to reset the PIN with your Google credentials.</li>
-<li><p>The reading aloud is very experimental, but when things sound bad, the printing works pretty well, at least in my testing so far.
+<li>The reading aloud is very experimental, but when things sound bad, the printing works pretty well, at least in my testing so far.
-I added <a href='email-skill.blogspot.com'>demonstration videos on the blogspot page</a> to get a sense of that.</p></li>
+I added <a href='email-skill.blogspot.com'>demonstration videos on the blogspot page</a> to get a sense of that.</li>
 </ul>
 You can simply download hte published skill from Amazon to check it out.
 Also, use my forum if you find bugs or thin of a feature that should be published.
 The instrucitons below are about how to duplicate it for yourself as your own playground.
 The setup is involved (not hard, but many steps).